ngfblog/dns-blocklists/README.md

 *If you like the project and you can benefit from it, leave a :star: (top right) and become a [stargazer](https://github.com/hagezi/dns-blocklists/stargazers)!*

-*Give feedback, show me your ideas, report domains to be blocked, report false positve domains and help to keep the internet safe and clean.*
+*Give feedback, show me your ideas, report domains to be blocked, report false positive domains and help to keep the internet safe and clean.*
 *Help and cooperation of any kind is welcome!*

 ***Thanks for your support!***